A beneficiary is a person or entity who is appointed to receive assets if you pass away.

 Choosing a beneficiary

-When choosing a beneficiary, consider the people or organizations (such as charities) to which you feel dedicated and committed, and consider any individuals you’ll want to support— for example, a beneficiary might be a spouse or child you want to ensure is taken care of.
+When choosing a beneficiary, consider the people or organizations to which you feel dedicated and committed.
+You might also keep in mind any individuals you’ll want to support — for example, a beneficiary might be a spouse or child you want to ensure is taken care of.

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.